 Many organisms are resistant to certain antibiotics.
 Sensitivity tests are important in helping find the right antibiotic for you.
 Your provider may start you on one antibiotic, but later change you to another because of the results of sensitivity analysis.

 If the organism shows resistance to the antibiotics used in the test, those antibiotics will not be effective treatment.

-The risks depend upon the method used for obtaining the specific culture.
+Risks depend on the method used to obtain the specific culture.

 Smith MB, LaSala PR, Woods GL.
 In vitro testing of antimicrobial agents.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods .
 22nd ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 58.

 Review Date: 1/31/2015